-DKSH remains, however, well positioned to benefit from the growing demand for consumer goods by the Asian middle class.
-Moreover, expanding inner-Asian trade is also a growth driver for DKSH's business model of supporting Asian manufacturers to expand within Asia itself.
-Last but not least, the trend for companies to outsource non-core activities like product registration, marketing, sales, distribution and cash collection is also supporting growth in Business Unit Consumer Goods.
+DKSH remains well positioned to benefit from the growing demand for consumer goods by the Asian middle class.
+Moreover, increasing inner-Asian trade is also a growth driver for DKSH's business model of supporting Asian manufacturers to expand within Asia itself.
+The trend for companies to outsource non-core activities like product registration, marketing, sales, distribution and cash collection is supporting growth in Business Unit Consumer Goods, too.